mnijhum/privacy-policy-analyze-chrome-extension/README.md

    - Alternatively, you can remove the extension and re-upload it if needed.

+## Demo

+- Find the Demo video of this project at: https://youtu.be/LjPMqBcdvzU
 ## Troubleshooting

 - If your extension fails to load, make sure the `manifest.json` file is in the correct format.